phidotexe/lfc/LFC Formal Languages and Compilers 9179301149ee47a5ad803fbf2495d87d.md

 # End of notes taken on prof. Quaglia's lessons

-## Now let's go with our God, prof. Ravula Ravindrababu
+## Many thanks to prof. Ravula Ravindrababu for this awesome playlist

 [Theory of Computation](Theory%20of%20Computation%20518fec38c3194836a173b6d0651ded3c.md)